Date for submission of Abstract for 6th International Conference AISDGONF-2023 extended to 31st January, 2023

 6. ACKNOWLEDGEMENT

-7. DISCLOSURE STATEMENT
+7. DISCLOSURE STATEMENTS

 “The author(s) declare(s) no known conflict of interests that could have appeared to influence the work reported in this paper.”